Conor Burns: Personal life

 Burns was a friend of Margaret Thatcher in the later years of her life and spoke in the House of Commons debate on 10 April 2013 following her death.

 Burns is a keen snooker fan, and was previously chair of the All-Party Parliamentary snooker group.

+Honours

+Burns was appointed a Knight Bachelor on 9 June 2023 as part of the 2022 Prime Minister's Resignation Honours.